ponchoblesa/app4all/README.md

 It was necessary to bind some aria attributes to the ember checkbox component.
 There was also needed to extend the link component in order to detect the space pressed event and trigger the action.
 Because we want to have this behaviour in the entire application, this is done using an initializer.

-# To run this code locally
+# To run and compile this code locally

 ## Prerequisites